gallilmaimon/DISSC/README.md

 python3 ...
 ```
 ## Train
 This section discusses how to train the models from scratch, as in the paper.
 We encourage you to test out other configurations as well.
+This assumes you have downloaded and prepared the datasets (including train-test split) as described in the previous sections.

 ### Pitch Predictor
 These models should take around 30 minutes to train on a single GPU.